• Skip to primary navigation

 glucose levels in people with diabetes mellitus.

-Intakes of more than 3g should be under a healthcare provider’s supervision.
+Intakes of more than 3g should be under a healthcare provider’s supervision. - If you are taking anticoagulants or aspirin, you should be

 careful with use of omega-3 fatty acids.
 You may be prone to